-He has photographed the “The New Brooklyn Cookbook”, for William Morrow/Harper Collins, Clinton Street Baking Co.’s cookbook for Little, Brown and Company, “Simple Food, Big Flavor” with Chef Aarón Sanchez for Atria/Simon & Schuster, “Beginnings” by Chris Cosentino of Incanto in San Francisco, CA for Weldon Owen, released on Spring 2012; Anarchy in a Jar’s Jam On cookbook by Penguin (Summer 2012); Sara Jenkins’ New Italian Pantry app (Winter 2012), Joanne Chang of Flour Bakery in Boston, MA, Flour Too cookbook for Chronicle Books (Spring 2013), Brooklyn Farmacy & Soda Fountain for Ten Speed Press (2014) and a cookbook about New England with Chef Jeremy Sewell of Lineage, Island Creek Oyster Bar and Eastern Standard, all in Boston, for Rizzoli (2014), and sits on the board for the Food Book Fair.
-He lives in Brooklyn, NY, with his in-house sommelier fiancé, and a cat that has a beer named after it (Sixpoint Craft Ales’ Masons Black Wheat).
+He has photographed the “The New Brooklyn Cookbook”, for William Morrow/Harper Collins, Clinton Street Baking Co.’s cookbook for Little, Brown and Company, “Simple Food, Big Flavor” with Chef Aarón Sanchez (Atria/Simon & Schuster), “Beginnings” by Chris Cosentino Weldon Owen, Anarchy in a Jar’s Jam On cookbook (Penguin), Sara Jenkins’ New Italian Pantry app, Joanne Chang of Flour Bakery in Boston, MA, Flour Too cookbook (Chronicle Books), Brooklyn Farmacy’s “The Soda Fountain” (Ten Speed Press), and The Meat Hook Meat Book (Artisan), He’s currently working on, The New England Kitchen with Chef Jeremy Sewell of Lineage, Island Creek Oyster Bar and Eastern Standard, all in Boston, (Rizzoli, Fall 2014), Marco Canora’s “A Good Food Day” (Clarkson Potter, Winter 2014) and “Brodo” book (Winter 2015), Chris Cosentino’s Offal cookbook (Clarkson Potter, 2016), which he is co-authoring.
+He is now writing his first cookbook, “ACID TRIP: a vinegar cookbook” (Abrams Books, Spring 2017).
+He also sits on the board for the Food Book Fair, and started a series of events called #SUMOSTEW, which live streams sumo matches from Japan while serving bowls of a chankonabe & bento boxes.
+He lives in Brooklyn, NY, with his wine writing wife, and a cat that has a beer named after it (Sixpoint Craft Ales’ Masons Black Wheat).